Contributing Writer

 Comfort in your winter jacket is also critical.
 In our experience, feeling cozy, protected, and securely warm is the hallmark of the best winter jackets.
 Whether in the mountains, valleys, cities, forests, or on planes, trains, automobiles, and ski lifts, comfort in your winter jacket is everything.
 You’ve got to be able to toss it on when the weather hits, maneuver with it, and continue your day-to-day activities.
 We like winter coats to be plush and made of softer materials, but if they don’t hold up to the weather, what’s the point?

-Storm flaps are additional features to look for when considering comfort in a winter jacket.
-These extra layers of fabric cover zippers and seams, providing another barrier against wind and snow.
+We suggest looking into the specific elements that will keep you comfortable in your winter jacket.
+Look into the pockets.
+Are they fleece-lined and insulated?
+Are they secure and big enough to hold your goods?
+Do they close with zippers, magnets, snaps, or otherwise?
+Storm flaps are another feature to look for when considering comfort in a winter jacket.
+These extra layers of fabric cover zippers and seams, providing an extra barrier against wind and snow.
 There are also adjustable waists, cuffs, and hoods.
 These can help customize the fit, crucial to a comfortable winter jacket.

 Columbia Heavenly Women's Winter Jackets

 Columbia’s Heavenly jacket sports a heat-reflecting inner lining that adds warmth without adding weight.
-Photo: Heather Hendricks/The Inertia
+Photo: Heather Hendricks//The Inertia

 Primary Use